-‘Little Boy Crying’ by Mervynn Morris is a four stanza poem that is separated into sets of lines which vary in length.
+‘Little Boy Crying’ by Mervynn Morris is a four stanza poem that is separated into sets of lines that vary in length.
 The first stanza contains seven lines, while the following two contain six.
-The poem concludes with a short one line phrase that attempts to wrap up the entire theme of the piece.
+The poem concludes with a short one-line phrase that attempts to wrap up the entire theme of the piece.

 Each stanza of this piece is dedicated to one particular part of a young child’s experience.
 The first describes his general state of being and his initial reaction to being slapped by his father.
 The second turns to the father and depicts him through the eyes of the child.
 He is an“ogre” to him in this moment.

-The final six line stanza is told closer to the father’s perspective and describes how he longs to comfort his child, but must maintain his composure to ensure the lessons he is trying to teach are not lost.
-You can read the full poem here.
+The final six-line stanza is told closer to the father’s perspective and describes how he longs to comfort his child, but must maintain his composure to ensure the lessons he is trying to teach are not lost.

 Summary of Little Boy Crying